KidkArolis/tiny-atom/docs/content/for-beginners.md

 But at the core, you can see how `App` is still a function that takes state and outputs the entire UI - `fn(state)`.

 Why is that important?
 Because it's simple.
-You can think of each smaller part of the app as another function.
-And each one of them are these pure, stateless functions.
+You can think of each smaller part of the application as yet another function.
+And all of these functions are  pure and stateless.
 They take some arguments, return some UI.
 It's easy to reason about each such function as long as you keep the state outside.

 ## Part 2 - State management

 What we saw in Part 1 is all great and good.
 But in real world applications, the `state` changes all the time.
 For example:

-* the server ‐ someone posts a comment
+* the server state changes when someone posts a comment
 * UI interaction ‐ you click "Merge PR"
 * VR interaction ‐ you turn your head
 * side effect ‐ a game engine ticks and updates the world state